 Dr. Steven Cohen is a native of Atlanta.
 After graduating from the University of Michigan and Emory University School of Medicine, he specialized in internal medicine.
 He then worked in a refugee camp in Thailand with people who fled the Khmer Rouge killing fields of Cambodia before returning to the Atlanta area to practice general internal medicine.

 Chris Schroder is the president and founder of SPR Atlanta, an award-winning Atlanta public relations firm, and The Atlanta 100, a website and weekly eNewsletter featuring 100-word articles and 100-second videos on topics of intrigue about Atlanta.
 Prior to entering the PR world, Chris was the publisher of three neighborhood newspapers and an ad director, a creative director, a promotions manager, a promotions director and a reporter for a variety of newspapers around the Southeast including The Atlanta Journal-Constitution and The Charlotte Observer.

-Dr. Thomas McNamara is currently the Vice President for Medical Affairs at WellStar Cobb and Windy Hill Hospitals at WellStar Health System.
+Dr. Thomas McNamara was previously the Vice President for Medical Affairs at WellStar Cobb and Windy Hill Hospitals at WellStar Health System.
 Prior to joining WellStar, Dr. McNamara worked for the Carilion Clinic based in Roanoke, VA for 15 years where he maintained a full-time practice while also engaged in medical management and administrative duties.
 He was also the president & CEO of Carilion Stonewall Jackson Hospital.
 Dr. McNamara has over 25 years of experience as a practicing family physician, which has included assisting with the establishment and staffing free clinics in the communities where he has practiced.